This post may contain affiliate links which earns us a small commission. To learn more visit our disclosure page.

 Many students opt to obtain their education through the healthcare facility in which they would like to work, as these often offer free CNA certification courses with the promise of post-graduation employment.
-There are also campuses that offer CNA training classes consisting of 50 or more classroom earned hours, with an average of 28 on-site learning hours in an approved facility.
+There are also campuses that offer nursing assistant training classes consisting of 50 or more classroom earned hours, with an average of 28 on-site learning hours in an approved facility.

 You may also opt for online courses or weekend classes.
 However, if you prefer to learn through hands-on environment, then a campus set-up or hospital training would be ideal for you.
 But, if you have a full-time job and wish to make a career change or you have small ones at home, then online courses are the way to go.